MiniBEE: A New Form Factor for Compact Bimanual Dexterity: Achieving Dexterous Manipulation

 To address the distribution shift between training and deployment—where handles are visible in demonstration observations but absent during robot execution—we additionally collect a small set of replayed trajectories, which are generated by the recorded data at 20 Hz.
 These provide handle-free visual inputs while preserving the underlying motion, helping the learned policy adapt to the deployment setting.

 For policy training, we use Diffusion Policy (DP) \cite{chi2024diffusionpolicyvisuomotorpolicy}, which models the trajectory distribution with a conditional denoising diffusion process.
 In our implementation, we use a longer observation horizon for low-dimensional state inputs (e.g., gripper poses and joint angles) to better capture temporal dependencies, while restricting image inputs to the most recent frame for computational efficiency.
+The Diffusion Policy works at 5 Hz, which is trained by the down-sampled data.